maximejf42/davegrohl/README.md

 ## History
 DaveGrohl was initially created in early 2011 as a password hash extractor & companion tool to John the Ripper.
 It's blossoming into a multithreaded distributed password cracker was a product of sheer curiosity/boredom.
-Dave has always been aimed at brute-forcing OS X user passwords, although he's been known to get lost staring into a cloud of Linux machines.
+Dave has always been aimed at brute-forcing macOS user passwords, although he's been known to get lost staring into a cloud of Linux machines.

 Sadly, my day job as a ninja spy astronaut and my highly Scandinavian level of ethanol consumption has led to an old stanky code base.
 In light of these facts, I've decided to unleash the stank upon the world in hopes that it brings joy and nerdgasms to whomever finds it.